mudith-nahata/Encoding-Numerical-Data/README.md

 **Encoding Numerical data**

- --> Enocding Numerical data is a process of converting Numerical data to Categorical data.
+ --> Encoding Numerical data is a process of converting Numerical data to Categorical data.

  **Types of Techniques of Encoding Numerical data**